fu-raz/FanControlThermaltake/README.md

 # FanControl Thermaltake Plugin
 This is a plugin that lets [Fan Control](https://github.com/Rem0o/FanControl.Releases) connect to a Thermaltake Fan Controller.
 Right now this is a proof-of-concept thing, but I've tried to add all the available TT controllers.

+Thanks to @mikedmor now fixed and updated to the latest version of FanControl Plugin DLL.

 ![tt-controller](https://user-images.githubusercontent.com/5355154/179553404-eb8102e8-6ced-4eee-aae5-79912550e278.png)

 *Known Issues:*